 Biodynamics and the use of GMOs

 Biodynamic farming is adamantly opposed to genetic modification organisms (GMOs) in agriculture, gardening and food processing.
 International biodynamic standards forbid the use of any GMOs and ingredients, including animal feeds, that would never occur in the natural world.
 These are the very principles upon which the evolution of all living things has been based for billions of years.
-A biodynamic® farm aims to produce everything on the premises, including seeds, fertilizers, pesticides and even feed for livestock.
+A biodynamic farm aims to produce everything on the premises, including seeds, fertilizers, natural control agents for pests and even feed for livestock.

 Organic vs. Biodynamic

 The international biodynamic certifying group, Demeter, was established in Europe in 1928, and in the United States in 1985, while the National Organic Program (NOP) was established in the United States in 2002.
 NOP is crop-focused and allows for a designated section of a farm to be certified.
 Biodynamic® certification, on the other hand, is farm-focused.
 It requires that the entire farm be certified using NOP standards as a baseline, and then takes that a step further by requiring additional standards be met before certification is awarded.
 Biodynamic farms are built to integrate every living organism within the system, including all plants, livestock and farmers, creating a closed-loop system of farming.
 It aspires to transform and maximize the health and vitality of the farm's every aspect, and to improve the way we farm through an ongoing relationship with Nature.

 Biodynamic farming is all about building nutrient-rich soil

 - The backbone of biodynamic farming is the creation of nutrient-rich soil in which to grow nutrient-rich produce.
 This is achieved by using crop rotation and growing cover crops (crops grown specifically to add nutrients to the soil) and natural compost.